Sugar Addiction: A Summary Of The Science

 Take home message: Dieting will leave you vulnerable to enhanced brain-based responses to foods that are labeled as “naughty.”

 5. Yes, it is true that food and drugs share common neural pathways.
 However, it is understood that drugs “hijack” food’s natural reward pathway.
 Additionally, more problematic is that food addiction scientists have been using study designs that scientists studying drugs abandoned long ago because of the inherent design problems.
 This leaves us with questionable data at best.
-Additionally, food cravings lessen with fasting whereas drug cravings do not lessen over time, indicating that there are important differences between the two.
+Additionally, food cravinsg lessen with eating regularly whereas drug cravings do not lessen over time, indicating that there are important differences between the two.

 Take home message: Don’t fall victim to headlines.
 Just because food and drugs share common neural pathways does not mean that food is addictive.
 There is far more to the story.